 Happiness Boosters are not going to be part of your daily routine, but they should be part of your weekly routine.
 You don’t have to plan them out but getting at least one in each week is paramount to your happiness and productivity.
 Don’t neglect these.

 How to Stick To Your New Routine

 Because our biological needs are the most inflexible layers of our daily routines they will be the scaffolding that holds it together — specifically sleep.
 If you go to bed at a particular time and wake up at a specific time every day, then your daily routine is going to be much more efficient.

-If you know your sleeping times are going to be different because of work or other late night obligations, that’s fine, just make sure to prioritise your most meaningful activities.
+If you know your sleeping times are going to be different because of work or other late-night obligations, that’s fine, just make sure to prioritize your most meaningful activities.

-This article, mainly, was intended to give you a new framework of designing a daily routine.
+This article, mainly, was intended to give you a new framework for designing a daily routine.
 I’m obsessed with finding the methods of artists and trying to learn from them.
-But after years of studying them, I’ve come to the realisation that theoretical conceptions of your perfect daily routine rarely work out in the real world.
+But after years of studying them, I’ve come to the realization that theoretical conceptions of your perfect daily routine rarely work out in the real world.